Frequently Asked Questions

 TestFiltering.com is an online utility that safely tests whether your internet connection is blocking certain types of harmful or illegal content.
 Specifically, child sexual abuse material, terrorist related content, pornographic content and pages that contain profanity.

-When run from your device, TestFiltering attempts to access test webpages.
+When run from your device, TestFiltering attempts to access these test webpages.
 If TestFiltering is not able to access the test webpages from your device, it assumes they are blocked and hence filtering is likely to be active.

 We currently test against the IWF URL list, and the UK terrorist content (CTIRU) list.
 These test webpages are integrated into the IWF and CTIRU URL lists distributed to ISPs and filtering providers.
 If these test webpages are accessible, it assumes that the respective URL list are not active for your connection.